-There's a lot to think about when deciding fill dirt vs topsoil, sand, gravel, and backfill.
-Let's break down these different “dirts”, before we get into which one is the right choice for you and your project.
+There's a lot to think about when deciding between fill dirt vs topsoil, sand, gravel, and backfill.
+Let's break down these different “dirts” before we get into which one is the right choice for you and your project.

 There is often some confusion between topsoil and potting soil since they are both used for planting.
-They are actually very different.
-Potting soil for use in pots or planters, which means it needs to drain well and stay aerated.
-It's typically comprised of sphagnum moss and ground up organic material like saw dust or bark.
+They are very different.
+Potting soil for use in pots or planters means it needs to drain well and stay aerated.
+It typically consists of sphagnum moss and ground-up organic material like sawdust or bark.

 Potting mix is much more expensive than topsoil.
 For that reason, if you are working on a bigger project, your best bet is to use enriched topsoil (also called garden soil).
 This is topsoil that has been blended with organic compost.

 Sand is a granular material made up of very small rock and mineral particles.
 It can also be put in the category of textural soil, made up almost completely of sand-sized particles.
 Water tends to pass much more quickly through the sand because the particles are a lot larger than soil, and water and air can get through.
 It is not as stable as other soils because of these holes.

 Sand tends to cost around $15-40 per cubic yard, falling somewhere between topsoil and fill dirt.
 We all know sand from the beach, but it can also be used for at-home landscaping projects.
 These include: stabilizing pavers, softening or creating children's play areas, and creating walkways.
 Sand, when used in a gravel mixture, can also work for backfill projects.

 Since fill sand doesn't retain moisture, it is ideal for drainage areas.
 With a more aesthetic look to it, it can be great to use in areas where it will be exposed without ruining your landscape design.
 With this in mind, fill sand is commonly utilized around water tanks, ponds, septic tanks, and other wet areas.
 Additionally, it can be a great base for paving, paths, and concrete.